kgisl/pythonFDP/manual/sortPythonic.md

     return series[0]
 ```

-`zip_longest` is used to handle odd counts in the merging of lists, since it will use
+`zip_longest` is used to handle odd counts in the merging of lists, since it will automatically use a suitable `[]` element to balance things out, whenever required.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3OTIwNTYzM119
+eyJoaXN0b3J5IjpbLTE0NDg4NTgwNjddfQ==
 -->